How to Create a Curriculum for Toddlers

 Reading and Math

 The infant and toddler years are a great time to teach reading.
-Toddlers can easily be taught to read with regular exposure to words and phonics.
-If you would like to teach your toddler to read, see My Experience Teaching My Baby to Read.
+Toddlers can easily pick up reading skills with regular exposure to words and phonics.

 The Goal of Toddler Learning

-Your goal with your toddler should not be to have them memorize a bunch of information.
-The idea is continual exposure to knowledge over the years, so they will have better reading and learning ability later on.
-You shouldn't test them to see if they remember everything you are teaching them.
-They aren't going to understand everything you are telling them.
+Your goal with your toddler is not to have them memorize a bunch of information.
+Your goal should be continual exposure to knowledge.
+You shouldn't test them to see if they remember what you taught.
+They aren't going to understand everything you teach them.
 You are building a foundation for later learning.
-The basics you are teaching now will make later learning much easier because your child will already have some basic familiarity with a lot of different concepts.
+The basics you teach now should make later learning easier because your child will already have some basic familiarity with a lot of different concepts.
 Don't pressure them with tests or unrealistic expectations.
 It is very important that you make learning fun.
 The toddler years are the beginning of a lifetime of learning.
 There is no need to hurry.